Hemorrhagic Cystitis: Making Rapid and Shrewd Clinical and Surgical Decisions for Improving Patient Outcomes | Canada Hyperbarics Skip to main content

 Canadian Relevance

 While the study itself does not have direct Canadian authors or a Canadian study location, it covers hemorrhagic cystitis, a condition that can arise from radiation therapy.
-Hyperbaric oxygen therapy is a Health Canada-recognized indication for delayed radiation injury, which can manifest as hemorrhagic cystitis.
+Hyperbaric oxygen therapy is a Health Canada-recognised indication for delayed radiation injury, which can manifest as hemorrhagic cystitis.

 Study Limitations